Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 At Isplash, we encourage:

-- Weekly group lessons for steady progress.
+- Consistent attendance in weekly group or private swimming lessons for steady progress.

 - Holiday Intensive Programmes (6 sessions in 2 weeks) for those preparing for upcoming CAMS assessments.